STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 Registers

-Now we know bit shifts, we can write a function in C that can represent a register in binary.
+Now we know how bit shifts work, we can write a function in C that can represent the values at a memory address / register in binary, as this isn’t in the standard library.
 Start with the basic template:

 #include <stdio.h>